zac7777/Entropy/Entropy/Classes/Thief.md

 Avoidance type: Memory
 Roll minimum: 2 + Power

-*Switch:* 4 AP, until the end of your turn your attacks on targets that are unaware of you deal triple damage after all other bonuses are applied
+*Switch:* 4 AP, until the end of your turn your attacks on targets that are unaware of you deal triple damage after all other bonuses are applied, this may only be activated once per turn

 #### Level 2:

-HP: Previous HP + 1d12
+HP: Previous HP + Power
-AP: 3 + Endurance * 2
+AP: 5 + Reasoning * 3

 ###### Pathway bonuses

-Commandeer:
+Commandeerer:
 -

 Saboteur: